 MWH completed a report for Cal-Am in 2013 that proposed three dredging alternatives.
-Two of the alternatives involve moving sediment upstream over an access road immediately adjacent to the river and one alternative is proposed using the area downstream of the dam as a sediment storage site.
+Two of the alternatives involve moving up to 90% of the existing reservoir sediment upstream over a new access road of about 4,000 lineal feet in the Carmel River and one alternative was proposed using the area downstream of the dam to store about 40% of the existing reservoir sediment.
 A significant amount of information is contained in the report on dredging methods, costs, constraints and timelines.

 The alternatives contained in that report have not been discussed or visited in a forum such as the policy and technical advisory committees set up between 2000 and 2012 to evaluate alternatives and designs for the removal of San Clemente Dam and construction of the rerouted Carmel River.
-While dredging and placing material upstream of Los Padres Reservoir in one of the upper watershed side or box canyons may be physically possible, similar alternatives at the San Clemente Dam site were investigated in the field and through other studies and were determined not to be suitable for off-channel storage or too expensive.
+While dredging and placing material upstream of Los Padres Reservoir in one of the upper watershed side or box canyons may be physically possible, similar alternatives at the San Clemente Dam site were investigated in the field and through other studies and were determined not to be suitable for off-channel storage or too expensive.10

-It is possible that the sediment storage sites should be visited by the Technical Review Committee to be set up for this project.
-Field reconnaissance should include a terrestrial biologist to assess the impacts of sediment disposal on undisturbed or relatively undisturbed habitats.
+The Consultant should provide a summary of the 2013 study for the TRC and the sediment storage sites proposed in that study should be visited by the TRC and evaluated.
+Field reconnaissance should include a team that can assess the impacts of creating an access route and sediment disposal site in undisturbed or relatively undisturbed habitats.